Nils204/Cyclistic-capstone-project/README.md

 # **Purpose of this document**
-This Github repository contains my analysis of the Cyclistic capstone project of the [Google Data Analytics Professional Course](https://www.coursera.org/professional-certificates/google-data-analytics).
-In short: the Google Data Analytics Professional program provides a structured 5 months program to be trained as entry level data analysts.
+This Github repository contains my analysis of the Cyclistic capstone project from the [**Google Data Analytics Professional Course**](https://www.coursera.org/professional-certificates/google-data-analytics).

-Please Note: I've used Github to showcase my work, meaning that I haven't used Github's workflow to perform any work or changes.

 This capstone project is divided into 2 sections:
-1.The data preparation/processing/analysis phases are done via Rstudio (using Tivdyverse packages)
+1. The data preparation/processing/analysis phases are done via Rstudio (using Tivdyverse packages)
-2.The data visualization is done via [**Tableau**](https://public.tableau.com/app/profile/nils.nijman/viz/Cyclistic_completed/Tripstotal?publish=yes)
+2. The data visualization is done via [**Tableau**](https://public.tableau.com/app/profile/nils.nijman/viz/Cyclistic_completed/Tripstotal?publish=yes)
-3.The endresults are presented via a PowerPoint presentation and can be found in the full_report pdf.
+3. The endresults are presented via a PowerPoint presentation and can be found in the full_report pdf.

 Below you can find the structure and layout of my work with Rstudio.
 For a complete overview including code please refer to the full_report pdf.